 The Applicant will be obligated to take whatever steps are necessary, including constructing, leasing, or purchasing facilities, to extend service to every location identified in the grant agreement.

 Conventional Applications - Submission of Detailed Design Within One-Hundred-Twenty (120) Days of execution of a grant agreement, Applicant choosing the “conventional“ path must provide the Detailed Project Plans to the Board.
 The Principal Engineer must certify that plans are in full compliance with the Vermont Community Broadband Outside Plan Design Requirements.
-The plans will be subject for review by the Board’s Fiber Optics Engineer.
+The plans will be subject for review by the Board’s contracted Fiber Optics Engineer.
 Any construction occurring before the Detailed Design is accepted is at the Grantees own risk.
 A failure to submit a design within the allotted time may result in the cancelation of the grant award.
-Phased Approach Applications – Submission of Detailed Design Applicants pursuing the “phased” approach will negotiate a timeline with the Board for the various performance reviews required in exchange for access to funds.
+Phased Approach Applications – Submission of Detailed Design Applicants pursuing the “phased“approach will negotiate a timeline with the Board for the various performance reviews required in exchange for access to funds.
 This includes a timeline for the formal, iterative process to ensure that the Detailed Design meets all Outside Plant Standards.
 This timeline will be negotiated with the Applicant and included in the grant agreement.
 A failure you to agree on a timeline will result in the cancellation of the grant award.
-Progress Reports Applicants selecting to pursue the “Conventional” Path will be required to file quarterly progress reports consistent with the grant agreement and state and federal requirements.
-Applicants pursing the “Phased” Path will be required to file monthly reports and meet other performance requirements to be outlined in the grant agreement.
+Progress Reports Applicants pursuing the “Conventional“Path will be required to file quarterly progress reports consistent with the grant agreement and state and federal requirements.
+Once construction reaches the point of providing service, Applicants shall provide a minimum of bi-weekly updates detailing the addresses that now have access to service.
+Applicants pursuing the “Phased“Path will be required to file monthly reports and meet other performance requirements to be outlined in the grant agreement.
+Once construction reaches the point of providing service, Applicants shall provide a minimum of bi-weekly updates detailing the addresses that now have access to service.

 Construction of the Network Within Twenty-four (24) months from entering into an agreement with the Board, the Applicant must perform the following: